Difference Between Hard News and Features in Magazines

 A feature is typically longer than a standard news story.
 It’s written in a different writing style, usually with more detail and background information based on more extensive research than would be required to simply report a news event.
 Features can vary widely—you might write a news feature, an arts feature, or a human interest feature.
 Although the term implies softer news, a feature is often defined by its length and style, not necessarily its subject matter.
 The style component is important; features humanize events and issues rather than reciting facts.

 It's the writer's job to make sure readers care about the event they're writing about.
 You might accomplish this in your opening paragraphs, hooking your readers, then move on to more of the nuts and bolts of your topic.

 Features in Magazines

-Features often appear in magazines, although they also appear in newspapers and on websites.
-Readers tend to prefer them over straight-line hard news reports.
-You'll usually find a magazine's features toward the middle section of a magazine.
-This section is known as the "feature well."
+Features often appear in magazines, but they may also appear in newspapers and on websites, and readers tend to prefer them over straight-line hard news reports.
+You'll usually find a magazine's features toward the middle section of a magazine, known as the "feature well."

 How to Write a Feature

 Writing a feature begins with two important factors: your topic and how much space you can devote to it—your assigned word count.
 You must work within these parameters, which means you can’t stray off-topic.
 You should, however, go into as much depth as possible, which usually includes conducting interviews and gathering background information.
 For example, a news report might read: “Witnesses report that the pipe burst at 1:32 p.m.,” while a feature might read: “Joe Smith said he saw the pipe burst from his kitchen window at 1:32 p.m. just as he was cleaning up from lunch.
 'Water shot 10 feet high and drenched everyone in sight,' Smith said.”